MathieuNls/bug-taxonomy/03_preliminaries.md

 Version control consists of maintaining the versions of files --- such as source code and other software artifacts [@Zeller1997].
 This activity is a complex task and cannot be performed manually on real world project.
 Consequently, numerous tools have been created to help practitioners manage the version of their software artifacts.
-Each evolution of a software is a version (or revision) and each version (revision) is linked to the one before through modifications of software artifacts.
+Each evolution of software is a version (or revision), and each version (revision) is linked to the one before through modifications of software artifacts.
 These modifications consist of updating, adding or deleting software artifacts.
-They can be referred as diff, patch or commit\footnote{These names are not to be used interchangeably as difference exists.}.
+They can be referred as diff, patch or commit\footnote{These names are not to be used interchangeably as a difference exists.}.
 Each diff, patch or commit have the following characteristics: